 - Contact family/hospice/funeral home

-- If desired, support family at home with body preparation: laying the body in honor for viewing/creating beautiful space/alters/cool body for one to three days/ decorate casket.
+- Support family at home with body preparation: laying the body in honor for viewing/creating beautiful space/alters/cool body for one to three days/ decorate casket

-- One or two follow-visits with family to discuss vigil and death and complete legacy, if needed.
+- One or two follow-visits with family to discuss vigil and death and complete legacy

-- If needed, connect family with follow-up grief counseling available in community.
+- Connect family with follow-up grief counseling available in community

-Here is an article from November, 2019 about doulas:
+Here is an article from November, 2019 about end of life doulas:

 “Death doulas guide the way for those who face the end of life”, by Chace Beech